WaldemarOrtizCalo/WaldemarOrtizCalo_Website/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Waldemar Ortiz-Calo and I am from Carolina, Puerto Rico.
 My research interests lie within the intersection of theoretical and applied ecology.
-Currently, my graduate research is focused on understanding the individuality of white-tailed deer moevement ecology across different spatio-temporal scales in Western Missouri.
-Specifically, I am interested in how individual variation impacts the inferences we derive from our analyses.
+Currently, my graduate research is focused on exploring the impacts of inter-individual variation in White-tailed deer spatial ecology.
+My work will evaluate these impacts across multiple spatio-temporal scales.